TON S180: Characteristics

 TON S180 is categorized a narrow-line Seyfert galaxy.
-It has a prototype 'bare' active galactic nucleus with a total infrared luminosity of L_{bol} ~ 5 x10^{45} erg s^{−1}, but no traces of absorption.
+It has a prototype 'bare' active galactic nucleus with a total infrared luminosity of L_{bol} ~ 5 × 10^{45} erg s^{−1}, but no traces of absorption.
 The galaxy has a vertical soft X-ray spectrum measuring a photon index of Γ = 2.68 and a Hβ width measuring 900 km s^{−1}.
-In addition, TON S180 has a short galactic column density along the line of sight, approximately N_{H} = 1.52 x 10^{20} cm^{−2}.
-It has an absolute magnitude of M_{B} = -23.1 and an estimated central black hole mass of M ~ 2 x 10^{7} M_{Θ}.
+In addition, TON S180 has a short galactic column density along the line of sight, approximately N_{H} = 1.52 × 10^{20} cm^{−2}.
+It has an absolute magnitude of M_{B} = -23.1 and an estimated central black hole mass of M ~ 2 × 10^{7} M_{Θ}.
 According to a spectral energy distribution presented for TON S180, it is shown more energy is emitted in the 10-100 eV band.

 The host galaxy of TON S180 is a spiral galaxy of type SABa classification.
 The galaxy appears as a star-like object found obscured by its own circular halo.
 It contains a sharp and narrow iron line, as well as having a smooth soft excess unable to be produced by relativistic reflection based on observations of its X-ray spectrum.

 TON S180 is known to be extremely variable compared to other Seyfert galaxies.
 Every few thousand seconds, its X-ray flux would show a factor of 2 variability, which, comparing to both the 0.5-2 and 2-10 keV bands, the former has a significantly high σ 2 root mean square.
 According to the Far Ultraviolet Spectroscopic Explorer, which acquired a high-resolution spectra for the galaxy, TON S180 shows ultraviolet absorption by five-times ionized oxygen but no hydrogen absorption, indicating its absorbing gas is currently in a high ionization state.